 Mechanism of HIV Infection

 HIV is a retrovirus What Is a Retrovirus? .
-That is, it stores its genetic information as ribonucleic acid ( RNA Transcription and translation Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are structures within cells... read more ).
-Once inside a CD4+ lymphocyte, the virus uses an enzyme called reverse transcriptase to make a copy of its RNA, but the copy is made as deoxyribonucleic acid ( DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are structures within cells... read more ).
+That is, it stores its genetic information as ribonucleic acid (RNA Transcription and translation Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more ).
+Once inside a CD4+ lymphocyte, the virus uses an enzyme called reverse transcriptase to make a copy of its RNA, but the copy is made as deoxyribonucleic acid (DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more ).
 HIV mutates easily at this point because reverse transcriptase is prone to making errors during the conversion of HIV RNA to DNA.
-These mutations make HIV more difficult to control because the many mutations increase the chance of producing HIV that can resist attacks by the person’s immune system and/or antiretroviral drugs.
+These mutations make HIV more difficult to control because the many mutations increase the chance of producing HIV that can resist attacks by the person’s immune system and/or antiretroviral medications.

 The HIV DNA copy is incorporated into the DNA of the infected lymphocyte.
 The lymphocyte’s own genetic machinery then reproduces (replicates) the HIV.
 Eventually, the lymphocyte is destroyed.
 Each infected lymphocyte produces thousands of new viruses, which infect other lymphocytes and destroy them as well.
 Within a few days or weeks, the blood and genital fluids contain a very large amount of HIV, and the number of CD4+ lymphocytes may be reduced substantially.
 Because the amount of HIV in blood and genital fluids is so large so soon after HIV infection, newly infected people transmit HIV to other people very easily.